I Exhibitions, assignments, projects

 2016 Chairman of the Board of the ‘Classical Academy of Fine Arts’ Foundation, Groningen, NL.

-2015 Panelist at ‘The Representational Art Conference’ TRAC, in Ventura, California, USA
+2015 Panelist at ‘The Representational Art Conference’ TRAC2015, in Ventura, California, USA

 2014 Publishes articles in de Volkskrant (Dutch newspaper, opinion page).